anquanscan/sec-tools/README.md

 [attack-website](https://github.com/mitre-attack/attack-website): MITRE ATT&CK Website
 [Valorant-External](https://github.com/SarnaxLii/Valorant-External): Aimbot + Esp + Spoofer / C++
 [Simple-Calculator](https://github.com/shidhu/Simple-Calculator): It is a calculator software developed by python.
 Python version is 3.x.
 It is my first project on python Graphical User Interface.
 This project always take the two numbers and do 4 operations (Addition, Subtraction, Multiplication and Division) between that two numbers.
 User can only entry two numerical values otherwise it will give Error message
 [seed-labs](https://github.com/seed-labs/seed-labs): SEED Labs developed in the last 20 years.
+[CTF-Difficulty](https://github.com/Ignitetechnologies/CTF-Difficulty): This cheasheet is aimed at the CTF Players and Beginners to help them sort the CTF Challenges on the basis of Difficulties.